usydroboticsclub/SimulatedRobotics/1_docker_gazebo/README.md

 - Create a 10 pin bowling set, either manually or using the urdf file.
 Then, take a screenshot and upload it to our Discord with your SID and name.

 ## Tutorials
 These tutorials are a lot more involved but a lot more in depth.
-Many of them don't use docker, so just open a docker machine using `docker run --name=usrc_gazebo_container -p 5900:5900 -it gazebo_image:latest` to get access to a shell.
+Many of them don't use docker, so just open a docker machine using `docker run --rm --name=usrc_gazebo_container -p 5900:5900 -it gazebo_image:latest` to get access to a shell.

 - Using your docker container, try the ROS tutorials: http://wiki.ros.org/ROS/Tutorials
     - You can skip the first tutorial (Installing and configuring your ROS environment) as it requires an ubuntu machine - instead start on the second tutorial by running the command from before and using a shell in that environment.